daniel-j/nim_googlephotos/README.md

 # create state object (ref object)
 let gphoto: GooglePhotos = newGooglePhotos()

+# following callbacks are available
+# if undefined, it will skip the parsing of photos/album info (in case you need to save memory)
+gphoto.photoCb = proc (photo: PhotoInfo) = ...
+gphoto.infoCb = proc (info: AlbumInfo) = ...

 # feed html into the parser, can be called multiple times
 # returns true while parsing is in progress, returns false when complete or error occured while parsing
 # takes string or Stream.
 Stream variant takes optional chunkSize (default = 1024)